surge-synthesizer/surge/README.md

 details below and also in [the contributors section of the surge website](https://surge-synthesizer.github.io/#contributors).

 Surge currently builds on macOS as a 64 bit AU, VST2 and VST3, Windows as a 64 and 32 bit VST2 and VST3
-and Linux as a 64 bit VST2.
+and Linux as a 64 bit VST2, VST3 and LV2.

 This README serves as the root of developer documentation for the project.